rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MF:  I have gotten feedback from Kevin, he said it looks good.
 The only issues were typos.

-BT: So Dan, do you want to talk more wholistically about what you think the state of RegEx will be for 2018.
+BT: So Dan, do you want to talk more holistically about what you think the state of RegEx will be for 2018?

 DE: At the last meeting, Allen said, for ES2018 wouldn't it be nice if we could send a message that shows all the nice features for RegExp.
 We'd have everyone's work together.
 We have look behind, ...., and named groups, dotall flag, and match all.
 So, for match all, that's currently at stage 1.
 I think maybe we can get it through by ES2018.
 I was wondering if it'd make sense to go with semantics that are analogous to the current regular expression thing similar to split where it ends up cloining the RegExp.
 On the other hand, we've previously discussed adding a Symbol.exec method for being the basis for subclassing RegExps.
 I'm more hesitant about that.
 But I think we could do matchAll separately from this.
 So I started talking with Jordan about this and hope we can get all 5 of these things through by 2018 to have a coherent story for RegExp.